gabriel-laet/api-docs/src/docs/introduction/environments/index.md

 # Environments

-In first of all, you need to setup a configuration management support in your application to turn on possible alternate between our sandbox (for tests) and production (real world) when you perform operations against Loggi API.
+ In order to perform operations against Loggi API, you will first need to setup a configuration management in your application to support switching between our sandbox (for tests) and production (real world) environments.

 ## Sandbox environment

-Is maintained for development purposes, you can use as you go without be charged (because the service is not real).
-But, pay attention to details bellow:
+Is maintained for development and test purposes.
+You can use free of charge (because the service is not real) but, pay attention to details bellow:

  - no e-mails will be send.